dabeaz/ply/docs/ply.rst

 Where to go from here?
 ----------------------

-The ``examples`` directory of the PLY distribution contains several simple examples.
-Please consult a compilers textbook for the theory and underlying implementation details or LR parsing.
+The ``example`` directory of the PLY distribution contains several simple examples.
+Please consult a compilers textbook for the theory and underlying implementation details of LR parsing.